hu-ner/hunflair-experiments/README.md

 # HunFlair experiments
 This repository contains the source code to reproduce the experiments conducted in [Weber et al.
-"HunFlair: An Easy-to-Use Tool for State-of-the-Art Biomedical Named Entity Recognition"]().
+"HunFlair: An Easy-to-Use Tool for State-of-the-Art Biomedical Named Entity Recognition"](https://arxiv.org/abs/2008.07347).

 ## Usage
 To reproduce the experiments the following steps have to be performed: